 The four buttons on the right side of the bar control the volume, the input source selection, and can power the bar on and off.

-The remote of the HW-R550 is the same as the remote of the HW-R650.
+The Samsung HW-R550's remote is the same as the Samsung HW-R650's remote.
 It allows you to control all the settings of the soundbar.
 A message on the interface screen confirms your actions.

 The Samsung Audio Remote is the app that pairs with this bar.
 However, it can't completely replace the remote as it's lacking the 'Settings' and 'Bluetooth' buttons.
 On the upside, it has great functionality and you can cast files from your phone to the bar.